Udaypatil9027/AgriculturalHelper_DS011/README.md

-# AgriculturalHelper_DS011
+# AgriHelp 🌱

-A web portal designed for farmers to report crop issues and receive expert solutions.
-The system includes an admin panel for managing users, farmer records, and expert responses.
-The platform streamlines communication between farmers and agricultural experts, ensuring timely assistance.
+AgriHelp is a **Java Advanced Web Application** designed to assist farmers by providing a platform to report crop-related issues and receive expert solutions.
+The system also includes an **Admin Panel** for managing users, expert responses, and farmer records efficiently.

+## Features
+- Farmers can register and submit crop-related issues.
+- Experts can view, analyze, and provide solutions to farmer queries.
+- Admin panel for managing users and maintaining records.
+- Secure login and role-based access.

+## Technologies Used
+- **Frontend:** HTML, CSS, JavaScript, JSP
+- **Backend:** Java (Servlets, JDBC)
+- **Database:** MySQL
+- **Architecture:** Java Advanced Project (Enterprice Application)